lesheidrich/WebScraping_and_MCSim/README.md

-*Italic*This project serves as the practical implementation of my computer science BSc thesis at Eszterházy Károly Catholic University.
+*This project serves as the practical implementation of my computer science BSc thesis at Eszterházy Károly Catholic University.*